10 Reasons to Bell Ring During the Salvation Army Red Kettle Season

 5. Hear Uplifting Stories from People Impacted by The Salvation Army!
 When people walk by the kettles, more often than not, they stop by with a story to tell.
 Whether they were once helped by The Salvation Army, used to volunteer or know someone who was a recipient of some sort of service, the stories they share are enlightening and uplifting.

 7. Know Your Impact!
-Our Red Kettle coordinators work hard to track your individual/group Red Kettle donations and can share how much you and other ringers! raised!
+Our Red Kettle coordinators work hard to track daily Red Kettle donations and can share how much you and other ringers raised at a location!
 We want your donation of your priceless time to be as incredibly rewarding to you as an individual/group as it is to our programs and those we serve.

 8. Christmas Fun!
 Christmas Caroling and Wacky Christmas Sweaters are some of the best parts of the holiday season.
 Nothing says, “It’s Christmastime” like hearing people singing or playing their favorite holiday tunes or dressed in their favorite Christmas Sweater, Santa or Mrs. Clause, elf or reindeer costume.